 - 1. Both nominating stockholder and company required to file preliminary proxy statements subject to review and comment by the Commission, and then definitive proxy statements - a.
 Cannot commence solicitation of stockholder votes/proxies until filing/mailing of definitive proxy statement - b.
 The Commission has 10 calendar days to review preliminary proxy statement before determining whether to issue comments (may require a response and revised preliminary proxy statement) so need to build in appropriate time from filing of preliminary to when intend to commence solicitation - c.
 Nominating stockholder must file/mail definitive proxy statement by the later of (i) 25 calendar days prior to the meeting date and (ii) 5 calendar days after the date the company files its definitive proxy statement - 2.
 Universal proxy cards to be used in solicitation required to be filed with the Commission with preliminary and definitive proxy statements, and to comply with content and formatting requirements under the new rules - a.
-Proxy cards generally required to include all director nominees, with nominees grouped together according to the
+Proxy cards generally required to include all director nominees, with nominees grouped together according to the party nominating them and listed alphabetically, among other requirements - b.
+Proxy cards may include expression of support for the election of specified candidates nominated by another party (such as the nominating stockholder recommending votes "for" specified company candidates), and

-&lt;sup>2 If the company did not hold an annual meeting during the previous year, or if the date of the meeting has changed by more than 30 calendar days from the previous year, then notice by the stockholder must be provided by the later of 60 calendar days prior to the date of the annual meeting or the 10th calendar day following the day on which public announcement of the date of the annual meeting is first made by the company.
+2 If the company did not hold an annual meeting during the previous year, or if the date of the meeting has changed by more than 30 calendar days from the previous year, then notice by the stockholder must be provided by the later of 60 calendar days prior to the date of the annual meeting or the 10th calendar day following the day on which public announcement of the date of the annual meeting is first made by the company.

-&lt;sup>3 If the company did not hold an annual meeting during the previous year, or if the date of the meeting has changed by more than 30 calendar days from the previous year, then notice by the company must be provided no later than 50 calendar days prior to the date of the annual meeting.
+3 If the company did not hold an annual meeting during the previous year, or if the date of the meeting has changed by more than 30 calendar days from the previous year, then notice by the company must be provided no later than 50 calendar days prior to the date of the annual meeting.